(December - March)

 Wonderful Wildlife

-Bird watching is one of the most rewarding winter activities, especially for migratory birds that have come to the area to over winter.
+Bird watching is one of the most rewarding winter activities, especially for migratory birds that have come to the area over winter.

 Flora and Fauna